DownArrows/dab/README.md

 At the time of writing, this will redirect you to the old design.
 Once you got a client ID and a secret, put the account's username, its password, the client ID and the secret inside the configuration file.

+### Serving custom files

+The web server can serve any file under a directory configured by `server.root_dir`.
+The files can have any name that doesn't clash with the application's URLs.
+By default it generates an index of the root directory and any of its sub-directory, or serves `index.html` if it is present at their root.
+Therefore do not put anything sensitive in the root directory.

 ### Running

 To run the bot simply call the binary.
 It will expect a file named `dab.conf.json` in the current directory.